Key Takeaways

 - Reduces air pollution as burning plastic releases toxic gases that can be damaging to human health and the environment

-- Promotes sustainability as recycling reduces the need for extracting (mining, drilling etc.) virgin resources from the Earth, which may lead to environmental damage
+- Promotes sustainability as recycling reduces the need for extracting (mining, drilling, etc.) virgin resources from the Earth, which may lead to environmental damage.

-- Can be used to create new products, such as furniture or construction materials, that can be sold for a profit by small businesses and entrepreneurs
+- Can be used to create new products, such as furniture or construction materials, that can be sold for a profit by small businesses and entrepreneurs.

 The Most Commonly Recycled Plastics

-Plastics are an integral part of everyday life – whether you’re in retail, manufacturing, or as an individual consumer.
-From plastic bags to water bottles, toys, and even car parts – plastics have a place in our lives.
+From plastic bags to water bottles, toys, and even car parts, plastics have a place in our lives.
 Unfortunately, there’s also an ever-increasing stream of waste to manage.
-Thankfully, many types of plastic and even recycled plastic can be recycled again.
-Here are some of the most recycled types:

 - Acrylic – Acrylic is a transparent thermoplastic commonly used for window glazing and displays.
 Its lightweight nature and resistance to weathering and impact make it ideal for many applications.
 Like many plastics, it is infinitely recyclable and reused in appliances and toys.